-The evidence from the scientific literature – as it stands – suggests that of the extreme weather events scientists have studied so far, climate change has made more than 60% of them more likely or more damaging.
-The majority of these events have been heatwaves, but the fingerprint of climate change has also been felt on drought, heavy rain, wildfires and even tropical cyclones.
+And this is reflected in the other studies presented in this map, which suggest that of the extreme weather events scientists have studied so far, climate change has made almost 70% of them more likely or more damaging.
+The majority of these events have been heatwaves, but the fingerprint of climate change has also been felt on drought, heavy rain, wildfires and, indeed, even tropical cyclones.

 Carbon Brief aims to periodically add new extreme event attribution studies to our map and accompanying analysis as they are published.
 Please get in touch with any suggestions of attribution studies that could be included.

-This is the first update of Carbon Brief’s attribution map, which was first published in July 2017 and can still be viewed at this archived link.
+This is the third iteration of Carbon Brief’s attribution map.
+The first and second editions, published in July 2017 and March 2019, respectively, are still available at the archived links included here.

 Get a Daily or Weekly round-up of all the important articles and papers selected by Carbon Brief by email.